 - Most visitors plan to stay at least three days in the park.

-- If you’re looking to stay overnight, there are 3 campsites in the park and several lodges in the area which allow for a variety of budgets.
+- There are three campsites in the park and several lodges in the area which allow for a variety of budgets.

 - Like lemurs?
-You can spot 11 different species in the park — 6 of which are endemic to the park.
+You can spot 11 different species in the park, six of which are endemic to the park.

 - More than 100 bird species have been catalogued, but there are likely more that haven’t.